RobGaughan/Infrastructure-For-AD-Azure/README.md

 <h1>Preparing infrastructure for Active Directory in Azure</h1>
 In this lab we will be creating the infrastructure required to host an on premises deployment of Active Directory using Azure

-We will install nessary Virtual networks and Virtual machines as well as installing Active directory.

-Then we will create a client virtual machine that will act as an end user.

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure